dstarner/dstarner/README.md

 ### Say Hi 📫

-Honestly, the best way to reach out to me is probably either via a Direct Message on [Twitter](https://twitter.com/dan_starner) or to just @ me in a tweet you think is cool!
-Feel free to email me as well, but I'm a Gen-Z'er, so I (albeit regrettably) am most likely on social media, so I'll see the Twitter mentions first.
+Honestly, the best way to reach out to me is probably either via a Direct Message on [LinkedIn]([https://twitter.com/dan_starner](https://www.linkedin.com/in/danstarner/))!
+Feel free to email me as well, but I'm a Gen-Z'er, so I (albeit regrettably) am most likely on social media, so I'll see those mentions first.

 I'll chat about technology, racing, video games, interviewing/resumes, Legos, or really whatever you want!
 I enjoy sharing my experiences, but I enjoy hearing others' personal journeys and opinions more.